Miso Glazed Sunchokes Recipe – Simple, quick and tasty! Add pan-roasted Jerusalem artichokes a.k.a. Sunchokes to your root vegetable rotation.

 As I continue to explore and discover new foods and new methods of cooking, in parallel I always have my ear to the street for new music.
 With this month’s focus on all things Dallas I stumbled upon the artist/MC LowDallas who in my opinion is pushing the envelope a bit with respect to Dallas’ underrated hip hop scene.
-I appreciate his focus on lyrics of substance beyond the typical and saturated “gangsta” genre.
+I appreciate his focus on lyrics of substance beyond the typical and saturated “gangsta” genre and like him I’m trying to push boundaries and inspire others to be more open to different types of foods.

-Jerusalem artichokes are neither from Jerusalem nor are they actually artichokes.
-They share a close relationship with sunflower.
-Texture and colorwise it’s a gnarly, brown-skinned tuber similar to ginger root.
+Sunchokes or Jerusalem artichokes as they are called are neither from Jerusalem nor are they actually artichokes.
+They are a root vegetable and share a close relationship with sunflower.
+Texture and color-wise it’s a gnarly, brown-skinned tuber similar to ginger root.
 The name is actually derived from the Italian word “girasole” for sunflower and bears no relation with the city.
-It has a nutty, sweet taste profile that I describe as a cross between water chestnuts and jicama.

 - 2 cups Jerusalem artichokes peeled and cut into pieces